 Strong leadership can never take place if those we lead think we do not care.
 Leaders should show a caring attitude about the mission of their organization however; their concern for each individual team member must take priority over everything else.

 When a leader cares about those they lead they show behavior that is consistently acknowledging others.
-A leader who cares is also one who maintains eye contact during a conversation.
+A effective leader who cares, is one who maintains eye contact during a conversation.
 This type of leader asks many questions and listens more than they talk.
 A caring leader desires the feedback and opinions of those they lead.

 Due to the caring nature of this type of leader they regularly compliment people in public and private settings.
 This type of leader also expresses genuine interest in the lives of those they lead.

 Self-evaluation is a strong characteristic of an effective leader.
 A good leader does not have a problem in being evaluated or receiving criticism.
 No one enjoys being corrected but an effective leader sees it for what it is: an opportunity for personal growth.

 A good leader does not ignore any area of their personal life.
 They understand that to do well they must keep up good health, physically, spiritually, emotionally and mentally.

 An effective leader understands that to be a balanced leader it is necessary to:

 - Eat a healthy diet